 None: No reminders will be shown to users.

-Days: Users will be prompted every X number of days (where X is a configurable number).
+Days: Users will be prompted every X number of days (where X is the Reminder Interval number set).

 Note: When MFA is either Disabled or Enforced by an admin, the reminder frequency setting is automatically locked to "None", as reminders are not applicable in those scenarios.